PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- It was intended for a consciousness to take over a corpse, not to absorb a great power into a living body
 		- The consciousness of an Overlord can never be contained within a Siberys Dragonshard, only a Khyber dragonshard.
 	- Instead, the power of Rak Tulkesh corrupted the shard within the device, along with Garick's body.
 While this granted him increased power, it came at the cost of a short life.
-	- However, when he attempted to destroy the Silver Flame, the Mourning completely fused his power
+	- However, when he attempted to destroy the Silver Flame, the strange magic of the Mourning caused most of Garick's personality to be cast out and replaced by a desire to kill and destroy, while the shard within the machine now continuously seeks out bodies to fuel him.
+	- The only way to destroy Garick is to complete a ritual that can 'cleanse' the corrupted shard within.

 - **Villains**
 	- Garick